 Networking is interacting with others to exchange information and develop contacts, especially to advance one’s career.
-According to a recent LinkedIn article, 85% of all jobs are filled through networking.
-Coaching is largely part of the hidden job market, which is accessed by networking.
+According to a LinkedIn article, 85% of all jobs are filled through networking.
+And if you're interested in careers in athletics, Coaching is largely part of the hidden job market, which is only accessed by networking.
 While networking may not be everyone’s cup of tea, it’s essential in succeeding in today’s coaching industry.
 Below are some tips that should help you master the art of networking in any industry.

 - Create Your Pitch.
 Your elevator pitch is a 30 second or less introduction that summarizes who you are and what you want to do, while opening the door for additional conversation.
 Have a few sentences memorized that highlight who you are within 30 seconds.
 Timing is important, because if your pitch is beyond 30 seconds you risk losing the listener.

 - Set Goals.
 The ultimate goal should be relationship building but set small goals to stay focused.
 For example, finding out how each person you connect with got into their field.

 - Create a Target resume.
 Have a target resume prepared to hand out tailored to your target audience or potential employer.

 - Have business cards/contact information ready.
 Whether you are employed or not be sure to have plenty of business cards handy to pass out and exchange with others.

 - Introduction and Body Language.
 Introduce yourself with your name and a firm handshake.
 Be sure to stand up tall and keep eye contact.